MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-report-trade-with-customers-and-vendors-in-blacklist-countries-regions.md

     |**Source Type**|Optional.
 Enter the source type of the blacklist transactions.
 The options include **Customer** and **Vendor**.
 If nothing is selected, both groups are included.|
     |**Source No.**|If you choose a **Source Type**, then enter the identification number of the source transaction.
 If nothing is entered, then all vendors or customers are included.|
     |**Name**|Read-only.
 Specifies the name of the organization.|

 7. Choose the **Print** button to print the report, or choose the **Preview** button to view the results.

     > [!NOTE]
-    >  The printed report ../../includes all transactions that meet threshold requirements.
+    >  The printed report includes all transactions that meet threshold requirements.
 It does not include those transactions that do not.

 #### To preview and export the list of transactions

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Blacklist Communication**, and then choose the related link.

 2. In the **Name** field, select the relevant VAT statement name.

 3. Fill in the lines with the relevant information.
 See the procedure for setting up the Blacklist template.

 4. On the **Navigate** tab, choose **Preview**.
 You can review the information to make sure that your mappings have provided you with the information that you expected.
 For more information, see Blacklisted Comm.
 Preview window.
 Choose the **OK** button to close the window

 5. On the **Actions** tab, choose **Export**.

 6. Optionally, on the **VAT Statement Line** FastTab, set the relevant filters.

 7. On the **Options** FastTab, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|
     |**Starting Date**|Enter the start date for the blacklist report.|